History of Methadone

 on AIDS and drug misuse20 Part 1 led to the development of community-based

 needle and syringe exchange schemes all over Britain.
-The

 report articulated the policy of directing treatment towards